Pleurodira: Description

 The Pleurodira are identified by the method with which they withdraw their heads into their shells.
 In these turtles, the neck is bent in the horizontal plane, drawing the head into a space in front of one of the front legs.
 A larger overhang of the carapace helps to protect the neck, which remains partially exposed after retraction.
 This differs from the method employed by a cryptodiran, which tucks its head and neck between its forelegs, within the shell.

-Differences in neck retraction between cryptodirans and pleurodirans.

 The different methods of bending the neck require completely different anatomies of the cervical vertebrae.
 All extant turtles studied so far have eight vertebrae in the neck.
 In the Pleurodira, these vertebrae are narrow in cross-section and spool-shaped with biconvex centra on one or more of the cervicals.
 These centra act as a double joint, allowing a large degree of sideways movement and providing a means of folding the neck onto itself in the lateral plane.
 Conversely, in the Cryptodira, the neck bones are wide and flat.
 The biconvex centra in some of the cryptodiran cervicals allow the neck to fold onto itself in the vertical plane.

 Pleurodirans also differ from cryptodirans in the emarginations of their skulls.
 Skull emargination provides room and anchorage for the jaw muscles.
 The connection points and the position of the emarginations relate to different bones of the skull.

 Another difference is in the arrangement of the bones of the shell and the scutes overlaying them.
 Pleurodiran turtles have 13 scutes on the plastron of the shell, whereas cryptodiran turtles have only 12.
 The extra scute is called the intergular and is at the front of the plastron between the gular scutes.
 Pelomedusid turtles also possess mesoplastra, further differentiating this group.

 The jaw closure mechanism has articulation on trochlear surfaces of the pterygoid.